 For a dipping sauce, the ingredients are: coconut aminos or soy sauce, vinegar and chili oil.

-You can also make them a little bit healthier, by adding more veg to the dumplings.
+To make them a little bit healthier, try adding more veg.

 You can use some combination of: